Police Blotter: December 2, 2020

 FELONY ARRESTS

-Christopher C. Harvey, 34, of the 1200 block of Devonshire Drive, Vacaville, was arrested by the Colusa County Sheriff’s Office at 9:46 a.m.
+Eric E. Carranza, 38, of the 600 block of Queens Avenue, Yuba City, was arrested by the Sutter County Sheriff’s Office at 3:30 p.m.
 Nov.
-28 in the 1300 block of Wilson Road in Colusa on suspicion of burglary, grand theft, trespassing and false impersonation.
-He was booked into the Colusa County Jail.
+30 on Queens Avenue on suspicion of manufacturing or possession of a leaded weapon and robbery.
+He was booked into Sutter County Jail.

-Justin G. Razle, 33, of the 300 block of Butte Street, Vallejo, was arrested by the Colusa County Sheriff’s Office at 8:53 p.m.
+Efrain Hernanez, 33, of Marysville was arrested by the Yuba County Sheriff’s Office at 8 a.m.
 Nov.
-25 at Fifthteenth and E Streets in Williams on suspicion of possession of a controlled substance, possession of controlled substance paraphernalia, child endangerment and appropriation of lost property over $400.
-He was booked into the Colusa County Jail.
+30 at the Yuba County Jail lobby on suspicion of threatening to commit a crime.
+He was booked into Yuba County Jail.

-Francisco A. Rodriguez, 42, of the 1300 block of Parkhill Street, Colusa, was arrested by the Colusa County Sheriff’s Office at 8:34 p.m.
+Jamie S. Kissel, 35, of the 1600 block of South Point Drive, Yuba City, and Carl T. Petersen, 39, of the 1100 block of Specker Lane, Yuba City, were arrested by the Sutter County Sheriff’s Office at 9:10 p.m.
 Nov.
-26 at 29 Orange Street in Colusa on suspicion of assault by means of force likely to cause great bodily injury, inflicting corporal injury on a spouse or cohabitant, false imprisonment, violation of a court order to prevent domestic violence and two outstanding warrants.
-He was booked into the Colusa County Jail.
+29 in the 2100 block of Pease Road on suspicion of grand theft of agricultural products and conspiracy to commit a crime.
+They were booked into Sutter County Jail.

-Saul A. Anguiano-Carmona, 38, of the 500 block of Gail Avenue, Arbuckle, was arrested by the Colusa County Sheriff’s Office at 10:28 p.m.
+Justin R. Cecil, 38, of Lincoln was arrested by the Sutter County Sheriff’s Office at 9:10 p.m.
 Nov.
-30 in the 500 block of Gail Avenue in Arbuckle on suspicion of attempted burglary and vandalism.
-He was booked into the Colusa County Jail.
+29 in the 2100 block of Pease Road on suspicion of grand theft of agricultural products, conspiracy to commit a crime, a felon in possession of a firearm, a felon carrying a loaded firearm, possession of an undetectable firearm, receiving known stolen property, and a felon in possession of ammunition.
+He was booked into Sutter County Jail.

+Jerald E. Lee, 34, of the 1100 block of Mayette Court, Yuba City, was arrested by the Sutter County Sheriff’s Office at 9:10 p.m.
+Nov.
+29 on suspicion of grand theft of agricultural products, conspiracy to commit a crime, a felon in possession of a firearm, a felon in possession of ammunition, a felon carrying a loaded firearm, possession of an undetectable firearm, receiving known stolen property, and possession of a loaded firearm with the intent to commit a felony.
+He was booked into Sutter County Jail.

 DUI ARRESTS

-Juan Jauregui Arambula, 35, of 56 Parkhill Street, Colusa, was arrested by the Colusa Police Department at 8:24 p.m.
+Elias Urquidez, 33, of the 900 block of Clinton Street, Yuba City, was arrested by the Yuba City Police Department at 8:45 p.m.
 Nov.
-25 on Second and Clay Streets in Colusa on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher and reckless driving.
-He was booked into the Colusa County Jail.
+30. He was booked into Sutter County Jail.

-Jessica E. Lopez Frias, 32, of the 1000 block of Teal Way, Williams, was arrested by the Williams Police Department at 5:46 a.m.
+Alicia M. Lopez, 41, of West Sacramento was arrested by the California Highway Patrol at 2:45 a.m.
 Nov.
-26 on the 1000 block of Teal Way in Williams.
-She was booked into the Colusa County Jail.
+30. She was booked into Sutter County Jail.

-Michael W. Ross, 40, of the 1500 block of Boonville Road, Ukiah, was arrested by the California Highway Patrol at 5:02 p.m.
-Nov.
-28 on State Route 20 east of the Lake County.
-He was booked into the Colusa County Jail.

-Elijah D. Vega, 39, of the 4200 block of Aubergine Way, Mather, was arrested by the California Highway Patrol at 11:41 p.m.
-Nov.
-25 on southbound Interstate 5 south of Harrington Road in Arbuckle on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, driving with a license suspended for DUI and vehicle registration fraud.
-He was booked into the Colusa County Jail.